AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

     + :ada:`Keys` for maps

 ------------------------------------------------
-Difficulties With Loops Over Formal Containers
+Difficulties with Loops Over Formal Containers
 ------------------------------------------------

 * :toolname:`GNATprove` does not unroll such loops